francescopont/PatternRecognition/README.md

 # PatternRecognition
 This repository contains all the relevant material of the Pattern Recognition project, group 18, academic year 2019/2020, Utrecht University.
+All the code has been written in Python.
 ## Group members

 Surname | Name | Student ID